NervanaSystems/ngraph/doc/sphinx/source/core/quantization.rst

 Another advantage of using scale and zero point to express quantization parameters is that users can flexibly implement quantized ops into various nGraph backends.
-When implementing quantized ops, nGraph backends can directly use scale and zero point instead of min and max.
+When implementing quantized ops, all current nGraph backends will directly use scale and zero point (and not min and max) to perform the quantized computation.

 Quantized Builders
 ~~~~~~~~~~~~~~~~~~